Skip to content

 Deletes documents from a table, optionally for a period of valid-time.

-• If for_valid_time is not provided, the effective valid-time range of the delete depends on the :default-all-valid-time? transaction argument.
-If it is true, the delete will be effective for all valid time (including in the past); otherwise it will be effective from now to the end of time.
-(SQL:2011 specifies that deletes without this clause should be effective for all valid time; the flag is an XTDB addition.)
+• If the valid-time clause is not provided, the effective valid-time range of the delete will be from now to the end of time.
+(SQL:2011 specifies that deletes without this clause should be effective for all valid time; the now→end-of-time default is an XTDB deviation.)

 ERASE